als93978/Schultz_Doan_assignment4/README.txt

 gcc version 6.2.0 was used to compile for testing.

-To compile manually, run the following: g++ -g -Wall -O0 -pedantic-errors -o main ItemType.cpp CircularLinkedList.cpp Main.cpp
+To compile manually, run the following: g++ -g -Wall -O0 -pedantic-errors -o main ItemType.cpp BinaryTree.cpp Main.cpp

 To run
 ------
 Simply run:
-make run    **(note this only runs ./main input1.txt)
+make run    **(note this runs ./main input.txt)

 To run manually, run the following:
-./main input1.txt
+./main input.txt
-or ./main input.txt (if using input.txt, but eLC download came with input1.txt) or ./main [other input file]
+or ./main [other input file]

 After running